shortstheory/APStreamline/README.md

 The code makes use of GStreamer libraries for creating the streaming pipelines.

-### Note for hardware encoding webcams

-Some webcams such as the Logitech C920 support hardware encoding through an onboard processor, however bugs in the UVC driver has resulted in some reduced functionality.
-These webcams are configured to adaptively stream only in 480p through adjusting the H.264 video bitrate.
-Switching the resolution results in the video client closing due to the transmission of an EOS event once the resolution has changed.

 ## Running the Code

 ### Hardware

 All the following instructions are for installing APStreamline and APWeb on the CC.
 A Raspberry Pi 2/3/3B+ with the latest version of Raspian or APSync is a good choice.
 Intel NUC's are excellent choices as well.
+As of April 2019, APStreamline also provides support for the Nvidia Jetson TX1/TX2 boards and its CSI cameras with the `tegra-video` drivers.

 Do note that the Raspberry Pi 3 and 3B+ have **very** low power Wi-Fi antennae which aren't great for video streaming.
 Using a portable Wi-Fi router like the TPLink MR3020 can dramatically improve range.
 Wi-Fi USB dongles working in hotspot mode can help as well.